Super-HD/motion-surveillance-system/README.md

 ## Usage

-1. On the front-end folder, run ng-build command to build the web application.
+1. On the front-end folder, run ## ng-build command to build the web application.
 2. On the client folder (multiple client camera's can run this), simply execute node client.js <your-camera-location> to initiate the live stream
-3. then proceed to back-end folder and run node server.js to initiate the server.
+3. On the back-end folder, run node server.js to initiate the server.

 ```sh
 node server.js